rockwillck/CBN2Path/README.md

 If you use the CBN2Path package, please cite the paper formally as
 follows:

-Choi-Kim W and Hosseini SR. CBN2Path: an R/Bioconductor package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks [version 1; peer review: awaiting peer review].
-F1000Research 2025, 14:834 (https://doi.org/10.12688/f1000research.168810.1)
+Choi-Kim W and Hosseini SR. CBN2Path: an R/Bioconductor package for the analysis of cancer progression pathways using Conjunctive Bayesian Networks.
+F1000Research 2025, 14:834 (https://doi.org/10.12688/f1000research.168810.1).

 ## References